That Was the Week That Was

 That Was the Week That Was, informally TWTWTW or TW3, is a satirical television comedy programme that aired on BBC Television in 1962 and 1963.
 It was devised, produced, and directed by Ned Sherrin and Jack (aka John) Duncan, and presented by David Frost.

 The programme is considered a significant element of the satire boom in the UK in the early 1960s, as it broke ground in comedy by lampooning political figures.
-Its broadcast coincided with coverage of the politically charged Profumo affair, and John Profumo became a figure of derision.
-TW3 was broadcast from Saturday, 24 November 1962 through late December 1963.
+TW3 was broadcast from Saturday, 24 November 1962 to late December 1963.
 An American version under the same title aired on NBC from 1964 to 1965, also featuring Frost.

 Cast and writers

 Cast members included cartoonist Timothy Birdsall, political commentator Bernard Levin, and actors Lance Percival, who sang topical calypsos, many improvised to suggestions from the audience, Kenneth Cope, Roy Kinnear, Willie Rushton, Al Mancini, Robert Lang, David Kernan and Millicent Martin.
 The last two were also singers and the programme opened with a song – "That Was The Week That Was" – sung by Martin to Ron Grainer's theme tune and enumerating topics in the news.
-Frankie Howerd also guested with stand-up comedy.
+Frankie Howerd also guested in one episode with stand-up comedy.

 Script-writers included John Albery, John Antrobus, John Betjeman, John Bird, Graham Chapman, John Cleese, Peter Cook, Roald Dahl, Robin Grove-White, Richard Ingrams, Lyndon Irving, Gerald Kaufman, Frank Muir, David Nobbs, Denis Norden, Bill Oddie, Dennis Potter, Eric Sykes, Kenneth Tynan, and Keith Waterhouse.